WooCommerce custom fields: How to create & display

 When people talk about WooCommerce custom fields, they typically mean one of two things:

 By following the steps outlined in this guide, you will be able to effectively use custom fields in WooCommerce.
 This will enhance your store and improve the shopping experience for customers.
-Whether you're looking to add extra information about your products or offer additional options, WooCommerce custom fields provide a powerful tool to help you achieve your goals.
+Whether you're looking to add extra information about your products or offer additional options, WooCommerce custom fields are a powerful tool to help achieve your goals.

 Using custom fields to provide options and collect information from customers